postrank-labs/goliath/README.md

 inherit from `Goliath::API`.
 This will do some initial setup for us and create the _Fiber_ that the API will execute within.

 Next up we setup the middleware we want to use.
-The middlewares are defined directly inside the API file in the `def middleware` function.
+The middleware is defined directly inside the API file.
 By default, `Rack::ContentLength` will be included in all applications.
 The Goliath middleware are:

  * __Goliath::Rack::Params__ : The default params parser.
 Will setup env.params for us with the URL and POST parameters.
  * __Goliath::Rack::DefaultMimeType__ : Makes sure a MIME type is always specified.